 The Alberton Art Trail is a walking trail of public art created with, by and for the people in our neighbourhood.
 The artworks explore the multiple meanings, experiences, memories and futures of ‘home’ for our local community.
 In the last six months, the Covid-19 pandemic has challenged us to engage with our homes and our neighbourhood in different ways.
-The Alberton Art Trail hopes to give expression to some of those experiences, whilst enabling local people to meet and be creative together.
+The Alberton Art Trail gives expression to some of those experiences, whilst enabling local people to meet and be creative together.

 This project was made possible with the support from the City of Port Adelaide Enfield, and created by The Pear – Neighbourhood Node in collaboration with ECH Inc., Uniting SA, Bringing Back the Butterflies, Kalaya Children’s Centre and Trinity Alberton Church.